 I’m passionate about making music accessible for everyone, regardless of age or experience.

-I am an active teacher and performer currently living in Longmont, Colorado.
+I am an active cello teacher currently living in Longmont, Colorado.
 I studied for several years with Barbara Thiem, professor of cello at Colorado State University before moving to Waco, Texas.
-I attended Baylor University and studied with Gary Hardie while earning my degree in music education.
-I have also worked with renowned cellists such as Lynn Harrell, Jolyon Pegis, and Judith Glyde.
-In addition to cello, I have also been teaching violin and viola for several years.
+While there, I attended Baylor University and studied with Gary Hardie while earning my degree in music education.
+I also completed the training courses for Suzuki Books 1-3, studying with David Evenchick, AliceAnn O’Neill, and Andrea Yun.

 In lessons I use a mixture of traditional teaching techniques while incorporating many aspects of the Suzuki method.
 I cover the foundations of music theory, sight reading, musicianship, practice strategies, and ensemble playing.
 I also host a studio recital once per semester (May & December) where all my students are invited to perform a piece for friends and family.

 I teach lessons at my house and virtually, and can do a combination of both if preferred.
 I charge $35 for a 30 minute lesson which is an appropriate length for most beginners.
 Other lengths can be discussed based on age/level of playing.